Skip to main content

 • corporate or enterprise systems and networks that support or enable other mission critical systems – for example, hosting platform or network, Active Directory

-• enterprise or corporate systems that the council may deem critical for its day-to-day operation – or example, Microsoft Office 365, telephony, corporate website
+• corporate or enterprise systems that the council may deem critical for its day-to-day operation – for example, Microsoft Office 365, telephony, corporate website

 • housing